kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

-devs who don't use Unreal / Unity style game engines and instead of using these "framework" style game engines instead go for more "library" style where they simply use individual libraries for specific features, or use small "frameworks"" that provide mostly rendering, audio, and input, and create the basic structure of the games they make themselves.
+devs who don't use Unreal / Unity style game engines and instead of using these "framework" style game engines instead go for more "library" style where they simply use individual libraries for specific features, or use small "frameworks" that provide mostly rendering, audio, and input, and create the basic structure of the games they make themselves.
 (I once had a porting house call this "old school" development style, MUCH to my dismay)